▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 DMSO grabs "free radicals" — unstable molecules that damage cells.
 This is why it was first studied for organ preservation and tissue injury, why it's classed as a free-radical scavenger in veterinary medicine, and why researchers keep revisiting it for swelling and trauma.

-DMSO has been used in people and animals for 60 years.
-Here's the full picture, use by use — what's FDA-approved, what's standard clinical practice, what's still research, and what's genuinely unproven.
-The popular home use is at the bottom because that's where the proof is thinnest, not because the compound is fringe.
+DMSO has been used in people and animals for 60+ years, on multiple continents.
+Here's the full picture — what's FDA-approved, what's standard practice in the US and abroad, and what's genuinely still an open question.
+The popular home use is at the bottom because that's where the formal US trial record is thinnest, not because the compound is fringe or because it was tested and found wanting.

 Interstitial cystitis (chronic bladder pain)